 Many applicants come up against facts they wish USCIS didn't have to know about.
-These might include, for example, a criminal arrest, long absences from the United States in the years leading up to the citizenship application, or a year in which they should have filed U.S. income taxes or paid child support, but didn't all have to do with the basic citizenship requirements.
+These might include, for example, a criminal arrest, lengthy absences from the United States in the years leading up to the citizenship application, or a year in which they should have filed U.S. income taxes or paid child support, but didn't all have to do with the basic citizenship requirements.

 It doesn't matter what the lie is about, however.
 Even a small lie, or an apparent lie, based on the applicant's inconsistent statements is viewed as enough to justify a denial of citizenship.

 Or, if the lie is discovered later, USCIS can revoke (take away) a person's citizenship.
 The naturalization interview is held "under oath," meaning that right from the start, you raise your right hand and swear to tell the truth.

 As you probably know, receiving U.S. citizenship via the process of naturalization requires proving good moral character.

 For example, if a man was to lie during the naturalization interview and say that he was still married to the woman who helped get him a green card; and the fact that he was actually divorced was not only discovered, but led to a finding that the entire marriage had been a fraud; removal would be the likely consequence.

 If you or a member of your family is worried about what you can safely tell USCIS during your naturalization interview, or has been delivered a naturalization denial due to providing false testimony, then it would be important to contact an immigration lawyer as soon as possible.
 The lawyer can fully analyze your situation and develop and appropriate strategy, hopefully preserving your right to remain in the United States.